Flamiing/SmartStop-DEPRECATED/README.md

  - **Enable PowerShell Scripts to run:**<br/>

- 	Open PowerShell as an adming and type:
+ 	Open PowerShell as administrator and type:

        Set-ExecutionPolicy RemoteSigned